-Michael Halberstam’s experience includes political law; voting rights; corporate, civil, and securities litigation; and corporate compliance.
+Michael Halberstam’s experience includes civil rights; employment and whistleblower litigation; political law; voting rights; corporate, civil, and securities litigation; and corporate compliance.

 After graduating from Stanford Law School, where he was an articles editor on the Stanford Law Review, Michael clerked for Tom Griesa, the former Chief Judge of the United States District Court for the Southern District of New York.

 He then joined the litigation department of Paul, Weiss, Rifkind, Wharton, and Garrison as an associate in New York City.